The Science of Edible Gardening Workshop Series

 What happens if I cannot attend a particular event in the series?

-I run each event in the series annually and can arrange for you to attend the topic that you missed during the following year.
+I run each event in the series annually so you can attend the topic that you missed during the following year.
 Dates for upcoming workshops are released every six months (usually in November for the first half of the following year and May for the second half of the year)

 Can I book in for just one workshop in the series?